 The Dunster Lecture Series was launched by the Society in 2011 to honour the memory of John Dunster.

-Richard Wakeford, Editor-in Chief of JRP, gave the 2017 Dunster Lecture.
-Richard has been Editor of JRP since 1997 and is an SRP Honorary Fellow.
+Richard Wakeford has been Editor of the Journal of Radiological Protection since 1997 and is an SRP Honorary Fellow.
 He received BSc and PhD degrees from the University of Liverpool and then joined British Nuclear Fuels Ltd (BNFL).
 Richard took early retirement from BNFL in 2006 and is now Professor in Epidemiology at the University of Manchester.
 He is a member of a number of national and international expert committees, including Committee 1 of ICRP and the UK delegation to UNSCEAR.

 Pete Burgess started work in the Health Physics Instruments Group of NRPB in 1975.
 He moved from there to UKAEA in 2002, mostly because it was a great opportunity to broaden the area of work.
 He stayed there for 4 years, happily helping people at Dounreay, Harwell and Winfrith demolish the sites efficiently while staying within the legal obligations.
 He then moved to NPL, which was very different.
 His main influence at NPL was to encourage the staff to look at the point of application of the standards and to consider how best they could help those at the point of application.
 After 2 years, he moved to Nuvia, for the first time working for a genuinely commercial organisation.
 That in itself was a major challenge but it led to an involvement in the heavier engineering aspects of dealing with ionising radiation.
 It is interesting how different engineers and scientists views can be.
 Then he was tempted away by a very good offer into private consultancy, which has given tremendous freedom.